 - Rice vinegar- I use unseasoned rather than seasoned rice vinegar

-- Ginger and garlic- you can use dried ginger and garlic but fresh will add more flavor to the dish
+- Ginger and garlic- you can use dried ginger and garlic but fresh ginger and garlic will add more flavor to the dish

 - Brown sugar- you can substitute any sweetener of your choice like coconut sugar, maple syrup, honey or agave

-Step 1: Mix the soy sauce, water, vinegar, brown sugar, ginger, garlic, and sesame oil together in a measuring cup or bowl.
+- Step 1: Combine soy sauce, water, vinegar, brown sugar, ginger, garlic, and sesame oil together in a measuring cup or bowl.

-Step 2: Pour about half the sauce over the salmon fillets in a bowl.
+- Step 2: Pour about half the teriyaki marinade over the salmon fillets in a shallow dish.
 Let the salmon marinate.

-Step 3: Pour the remaining sauce into a small saucepan and bring it to a simmer.
-Make a cornstarch slurry by mixing cornstarch and water together in a small bowl.
+- Step 3: Pour the remaining marinade into a small sauce pan and bring it to a simmer.
+Make a cornstarch slurry by mixing cornstarch and a tablespoon of water together in a small bowl.

-Step 5: Preheat your air fryer (I use this Ninja 5.5 quart air fryer).
-Spray the air fryer basket with a little oil and put the salmon fillets in.
+- Step 5: Preheat your air fryer (I use this Ninja 5.5 quart air fryer).
+Spray the air fryer basket with a little oil and put the salmon fillets in (salmon skin side down).

-Step 6: Cook salmon 6-9 minutes to desired doneness.
+- Step 6: Cook salmon 6-9 minutes to desired doneness (final cooking time will depend on the thickness of the salmon and the make and model of your air fryer).
 No need to flip them.
 Plate the salmon and pour the teriyaki sauce on top.
 Garnish with sesame seeds and sliced scallions.
 Devour!

-- Preheat your air fryer before putting your food in.
-This will help ensure that your food cooks evenly.
+- Preheat your air fryer for a few minutes before putting the salmon in.
+This will help ensure that the salmon cooks evenly and gets a nice sear on the outside while remaining moist on the inside.

-- Don't overcrowd the air fryer.
-The salmon should be placed in a single layer in the basket.
-If cooking large amounts of salmon, cook it in batches.
+- Don't overcrowd the basket.
+Place the salmon fillets in a single layer in the basket.
+If cooking large amounts of salmon, you many need to cook it in batches.

 - I prefer to use skinless salmon because it's easier and doesn't stick to the air fryer.
-If using salmon with the skin, I would recommend lining the basket with a silicone air fryer liner or perforated parchment sheets so that it doesn't stick.
+If using salmon with the skin, I would recommend lining the basket with a silicone air fryer liner or perforated parchment sheets so that it doesn't stick and makes for easy clean up.
 You can also make your own liner with a sheet of parchment paper.
-Cut it into a circle and punch some holes in it with a hole puncher.
+The easiest way to do this is to cut it into a circle and punch some holes in it with a hole puncher.
 This will help the air circulate around the food better.

 Line your air fryer basket with these reusable mats.
 You can buy square or round mats.
 The holes allow hot air to circulate around the food prevent it from sticking.